 Adding a “Next lesson” button allows students to quickly start a new lesson right after they finish the current one.

-Obviously, we can’t know the details of your idea in advance.
-But what we can do is to describe the most used features of e-Learning apps and websites!
+Surely, we can’t know the details of your idea in advance; but what we can do is describe the most used features of e-Learning apps and websites!

-As many courses have video lessons, the Video Player feature is quite a popular one.
+Many courses have video lessons, so the video player feature is quite a popular one.

 How to create an e-Learning website or app with a great Video Player?
 Add some special features that will improve user experience:

-This feature is a must-have if you want to develop an e-Learning app with live online lessons.
-Calls the study process more vibrant and efficient.
+This feature is a must-have if you want to develop an e-Learning app with live online lessons - it will make the study process a lot more vibrant and efficient.

-Some additional features for calls such as “Share Screen”, chats for group calls, mute/unmute microphone, and camera wouldn't be excess here.
+Some extra features for calls such as “Share Screen,” chats for group calls, mute/unmute microphone, and camera would be great additions, too.

 According to scientific research, the most effective way to learn and memorize something is by applying the testing effect to user experience.

-By adding tests and quizzes you implement the testing effect and help your students learn more efficiently.
+By adding tests and quizzes you implement the testing effect and help your students study more efficiently.

-Right after they finish the lesson, ask them a few questions about what they’ve learned.
-Reproducing information from the memory is the best way to memorize it.
+Right after your students finish a lesson, ask them a few questions about what they had learned - active recalling from memory is one of the best way to memorize it.

-You may implement this piece of functionality in different forms.
+You can implement tests and quizzes in many different ways.
 For example:

-The studying process often includes sharing and sending files by both tutor/professor and learner/student.
-For the most part, you might need this feature:
+The studying process often includes sharing and sending files by both tutor/professor and student.
+For the most part, you might need this feature for:

-If you are going to make a lot of live sessions, it often includes sharing text files, images, videos, and audios.
-So think about adding this feature if this is fair for you.
+If you are planning on having a lot of live sessions, that might include sharing text files, images, videos, and audio recordings.
+So, think about adding this feature if this is fair for you case.